 Holly specializes in mental health services research and, in particular, the development, evaluation and implementation of psychological therapies for depression.
 Her research interests include using mixed methods research to personalize treatment, and evaluating Morita Therapy, a Japanese psychotherapy in the UK.

 Why Dr. Holly Sugg decided to study Morita Therapy

-Asked about what attracted her to study Morita Therapy, Holly shared that she found interest in Morita therapy because it offered something very different from that of the Western psychological therapies.
+Holly found interest in Morita therapy because it offered something very different from that of the Western psychological therapies.

-Holly has been doing research about psychological therapies, such as cognitive-behavioral therapy, which is often used in the UK.
-She found out that this treatment could be beneficial for some, but not for everybody.
+She has been doing research about psychological therapies, such as cognitive-behavioral therapy, which is often used in the UK, and found out that this treatment could be beneficial for some, but not for everybody.
 That’s why she decided to study Morita therapy and thought of it as an alternative for those people who didn’t find the other treatments helpful.